 Remote: Secure remote testing allows examinations to be completed virtually during the exam window.
 Test-takers will need to pre-schedule their exam and there are unique technology requirements that must be met.

-*MacOS users – check the Prometric website for compatibility.
+*MacOS users – check for compatibility.

 ADA Test Accommodations Guidelines for CSI Examination Registrants

 Your Authorization to Test (ATT) Email: The Authorization to Test (ATT) email contains all the necessary information for scheduling an appointment, including your candidate National ID number.
 You’ll receive your ATT notification within one week after your application has been processed.
 Be sure to check your spam folder for your ATT and if you cannot locate it, reach out to CSI at email@example.com.